ClanCats/Hydrahon/README.md

 $users->select()->last();
 ```

-You can also pass a diffrent key
+You can also pass a different key.

 ```php
 $users->select()->first('created_at');